nemac/nf-synd-rotator-image/README.md

       The one you want is the very last thing on the page, at the bottom, just above the "Save Settings" button.

-   a.
-Click the "Save Settings" button
+   1. Click the "Save Settings" button